What is Imperfect Environmentalism?

 Where do I start?

 There are areas I don’t do well; I still eat meat – although it’s not as much as I used to – and other areas I know I am making a difference by swapping my plastic razor to a safety razor.
 Break Free From Plastic produced a Global Brand Audit Report in 2020 which stated Coca Cola was the top worst polluter and I still drink coke (In the cans, I refuse to buy plastic bottles).
 I try to buy things in glass bottles as they’re widely recycled instead of plastic but, for some, the price is a factor.
 That’s OK.
+I look at these as my action steps on my sustainability journey.

 Don’t be so hard on yourself

 Start on one area in your home – bathroom is usually a good place to start – take shorter showers, shampoo bars, safety razors, bamboo toothbrush.
 Once you’re happy with the changes, move to the next area in your home.
+It’s about small modifications in your daily routine.

-Do what works for you and don’t forget to keep learning.
-Most of us didn’t learn about sustainable living at school, we’re all trying to figure it out as adults.
-Join local litter-picking groups, learn from people who educate others, listen to the science, write to your MP, if you have an outside space – start with learning to grow potatoes, switch off lights when you don’t need them.
+Join local litter-picking groups, be part of the environmental movement, maybe join global environmental campaigns, hold the largest companies who are polluters to account, try out plant-based meals, learn from people who educate others, listen to the science, write to your MP, if you have an outside space – start with learning to grow potatoes, switch off lights when you don’t need them.

 We need to stop shaming people for not doing things ‘our way’ and remember that progress, in whatever form, is always better than nothing.
+We’re doing it for a better planet.

 Above all, be kind to yourself – start small, do what you can, build from there